Client: "We need a brand; can you design a logo for us?"

-Starting a new business is extremely difficult, and only really understood by those who have been there and done it (and boy have we been there).
-It feels a little like treading water, with heavy suitcases on your back while sharks nibble at your feet.
+Starting a new business is extremely difficult, and only really understood by those who have been there and done it.
+It can feel a little like treading water, with heavy suitcases on your back while sharks nibble at your feet.
 Impossible, infuriating.

 Your market is a fierce one.
 According to the latest governmental report, over 99 per cent of the UK’s businesses are SMEs, so ensuring your brand is well considered and imaginative really can make all the difference between success and failure.

-We’re not out to put you off here.
-We know that, as a small business, you’re more than likely a little strapped for cash and in one heck of a rush to grow, but that’s what we’re here for.
-What we’re essentially saying is, we can help.
+As a small business, you’re more than likely a little strapped for cash and in one heck of a rush to grow, but there are professionals out there who can help you with affordable branding that involves more than just a logo.

 So let’s start with getting this “I just need a logo” myth out of the way: